LBHackney-IT/Data-Platform-Playbook/docs/workshop/aws_glue_studio_parking.md

 ## Learning objectives

 * Know how to create a batch transformation job written in SparkSQL, hosted inside of AWS Glue Studio.
-* Aware of some of the differences between the Presto SQL language, and SparkSQL lanugage.
+* Aware there are differences between the Presto SQL language, and SparkSQL lanugage.

 ## Introduction